-In June 2013, North Carolina began the initial implementation of the North Carolina Families Accessing Services through Technology (NC FAST) automated case management system for Work https://www2.ncdhhs.gov/info/olm/forms/dss/.
+In June 2013, North Carolina began the initial implementation of the North Carolina Families Accessing Services through Technology (NC FAST) automated case management system for Work First.

-First.
 As of January 2014, the Work First program was fully operationalized in the NC FAST system.
-All other required Work First Program forms are located at:

 The Division of Social Services sends instructions and policy to county departments of social services via DSS Administrative Letters, revisions to the Work First and Integrated Eligibility Manuals, Family Services Manual and Services Information System Manual, terminal messages, and other letters or correspondence with county departments.
 Program changes with implementation dates are noted in the Eligibility section below.
-In addition, the TANF State Plan can be found at the Division of Social Services website at NC DHHS:
+In addition, the TANF State Plan can be found at the Division of Social Services website at NC DHHS: 2019-2022 TANF STATE PLAN DRAFT